matsive/Unity_Robotics_ROS2_Messaging/Documentation/ROS2 Section/Part 2. Building ROS2 Message Package.md

    ```
    cd ~/ros2_ws
    ```
-10. Now to build the package which will also install the package into ros2->install directory.
+10. to build the package which will also install the package into ros2->install directory.
 Replaced package name as `matsive_r2msgs`.
    ```
    colcon build --packages-select my_package
    ```